gwater/ImplicitFunctions.jl/README.tex.md

 Please note, because the Iterator interface has changed between julia version 0.6 and 0.7 please use the [julia-0.6](https://github.com/gwater/ImplicitFunctions.jl/tree/julia-0.6) branch for older projects.

+## See also

+Also check out [ImplicitEquations.jl](https://github.com/jverzani/ImplicitEquations.jl) which uses different numerical approach to graphically display implicitly defined regions.